lse-ds105/ds105a-project-chadgpt/docs/index.md

 ### 📖Part 1 (Initial Scraping and Cleaning)

--   We started off with r/recipe, where we used reddit api to get the data that we wanted (title of post, date and time created, number of upvotes, upvote ratio, number of comments, url)
+-   We started off with r/recipe, where we used the Reddit API to get the data that we want (title of post, date and time created, number of upvotes, upvote ratio, number of comments, url)
--   Example of data frame received from reddit:
+-   Example of raw data frame obtained from reddit:
     -   <iframe src="posts.html" style="width: 100%; height: 400px; border: 1px solid #ddd; border-radius: 5px; box-shadow: 2px 2px 5px #888;">

         </iframe>